 Regulators and U.S. government bodies have a major impact on our business.
 The U.S. Federal Reserve is a major participant in, and its actions significantly impact, the real estate debt markets.
-Over the past year, the Federal Reserve has made gradual increases in the federal funds rate.
+While the Federal Reserve is expected to make gradual increases in the federal funds rate, there can be no assurance if and when such increases will be made.
 These increases in the federal funds rate and any future increases due to other key economic indicators, such as the unemployment rate or inflation, may cause interest rates and borrowing costs to rise, which may negatively impact our ability to access the debt markets on favorable terms and the market value of our capital stock.
 This may result in future acquisitions by us generating lower overall economic returns and increasing the costs associated with refinancing current debt, which could potentially reduce future cash flow available for distributions.
-It is difficult to predict future legislation, regulation, and actions under the new presidential administration, and we cannot predict or control the impact future actions by regulators or government bodies, such as the U.S. Federal Reserve, will have on our business.
+It is difficult to predict future legislation, regulation, and executive actions, and we cannot predict or control the impact future actions by regulators or government bodies, such as the U.S. Federal Reserve, will have on our business.